georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 ---
 title: "Previous Research"
+excerpt: "## Phd in Applied Mathematics - The University of Manchester (2017-2021)

-excerpt: "## PhD Thesis - Modelling of solute transport past a disordered uptake field
+**Modelling of solute transport past a disordered uptake field**

+Supervisors:

 Abstract: